tenorviol/phlockdb-client/README.md

 If you need the thrift php libraries, I've copied them to the `thrift` directory.
-Or if you prefer going straight to the source, download them from [Apache Thrift](http://incubator.apache.org/thrift/), and copy the FlockDB package into the fresh download.
+Or if you prefer going straight to the source, download them from [Apache Thrift](http://incubator.apache.org/thrift/), and copy the `thrift/packages/FlockDB` into the fresh download.

 Usage
 -----